Car crash of Marika Gombitová: December 1, 1980

-At approximately 1:00 am on December 1, 1980, the automobile carrying Gombitová went into a skid at the 43rd km of the recently opened D1 motorway, between Podivín and Břeclav.
+At approximately 1:00 am on December 1, 1980, the automobile carrying Gombitová went into a skid at the 43rd km of the recently opened D2 motorway, between Podivín and Břeclav.
 The vehicle spun around, made a few somersaults and ended up on its roof in a field.
 While the driver, Andrea B, was only slightly injured, the trapped artist had to be extricated from the wrecked car by the rescue crew, sustaining severe multiple injuries, including spinal cord injuries, fractured ribs, sternal fracture, broken backbone and a broken little finger.

 Allegedly still conscious, Gombitová was rushed to the nearest hospital in Hustopeče, while Andrea B was interrogated by police patrol officers from the SNB.

 Aftermath

 Paralyzed from the 7th vertebral notch downwards, Gombitová lost function over two-thirds of her body, even losing the use of the lower part of her lungs.
-She was diagnosed with acute pneumonia and transported to the Slovak Hospital Kramáre in Bratislava.
+She was diagnosed with acute pneumonia and transported to the Slovak Hospital Kramáre in her home town.
 After four months spent mostly at the local neurosurgery department, she was taken in April 1981 to the Rehabilitation Institute of Kladruby, now in the Czech Republic.
-Her rehabilitation later continued in the German spa town Bad Wildungen and in Karlovy Vary.
-In 1982, Gombitová underwent major surgery in Moscow, but with no significant impact on her mobility.
+Her rehabilitation later continued in the German spa town Bad Wildungen and, back in Czechia, in Karlovy Vary.
+In 1982, Gombitová underwent major surgery in Moscow, Russia, but with no significant impact on her mobility.